 Business Development Specialist

 Chase received a Bachelor degree in History and Political Science in 2010 at the University of Windsor.
-Due to the program’s strong emphasis on research and presentation, Chase was able to attain a strong skill set suited to developing strategies and ideas regardless of the environment he found himself in.
-He put his education to use working for the University of Windsor in the Student Recruitment department as a liaison officer.
-In this esteemed position, it was his responsibility to travel around the province to drive University enrolment using a variety of creative presentation techniques.
+Due to the program’s emphasis on research and presentation, Chase was able to attain a strong skill set suited to developing strategies and ideas regardless of the environment he found himself in.
+He first put his education to use working for the University of Windsor in the Student Recruitment department as a liaison officer.
+In this esteemed position, it was his responsibility to travel the province to drive University enrolment using a variety of creative presentation techniques.

 Once his contract work with the University was finished, Chase travelled to South Korea to teach English to children of all ages.
 There he further developed his presentation skills and also gained an immeasurable cultural experience.